 How quickly can I set up a business?

-• The first step is the review of your set-up file by ANPI Gabon, the administration in charge of business creation within the country.
+- The first step is the review of your setup file by the ANPI Gabon, the administration in charge of business creation in Gabon.

-• The second step is receiving your single record sheet.
-It can normally be done in under 24 hours (company’s birth certificate).
+- For the second step, you can normally receive your single record sheet in under 24 hours (company’s birth certificate).
 However, the procedures may take up to one month and our company makes every step easier for you.

 What is the minimum investment needed?